jihunhwang/jihunhwang.github.io/_pages/links.md

 <li>
-  A course on topological quantum computing <a href="https://www.math.purdue.edu/~esampert/QCaT/">QCAT</a> was once offered at UIUC by <a href="https://www.math.purdue.edu/~esampert/">Eric G. Samperton</a>.
+  A course on topological quantum computing <a href="https://www.math.purdue.edu/~esampert/QCaT/">QCAT</a> was once offered at UIUC by <a href="https://www.math.purdue.edu/~esampert/">Eric Samperton</a>.
+He is now in Purdue, taught an <a href="https://www.math.purdue.edu/~esampert/IQC/">introductory course</a> on quantum computing in 2024.
 </li>

 <li>